jsmith982004/trial/README.md

 **Why the code is there & What it is doing:**
 **This file is necessary for manual triggering of cron job.
 To test uncomment this file.**

-This file implements the `matchAgainstCatalogue` service, a heavy-lifting component designed to map loosely defined or generated product names directly to canonical master catalogue records stored in MongoDB.
-The script first filters and deduplicates incoming product names.
-To bypass connection timeouts or massive memory spikes, it breaks the array into manageable chunks (e.g., 200 items).
-It queries the `product` collection specifically searching for exact matches using the `dumK` (dummyKey) field, ensuring only `PUBLISHED` products are fetched.
-It returns a structured `Map` mapping the normalized names to official canonical data including `id`, `name`, `dummyKey`, and `image` (e.g., `media.img1`).
-The `filterByCatalogue` function then iterates over raw product lists and strips out any item that failed to match, ensuring zero invalid or unorderable products leak into the generated geo catalogs.
+- **Purpose:** Maps loosely defined or generated product names to canonical master catalogue records.
+- **Performance:** Deduplicates incoming product names and processes them in small chunks (e.g., 200 items) to prevent database timeouts or memory spikes.
+- **Matching Logic:** Queries the MongoDB `product` collection using the exact `dumK` (dummyKey) field, targeting only `PUBLISHED` items.
+- **Validation:** Filters out any generated products that fail to match an official product ID, ensuring unorderable items never reach the geo catalogs.

 **The Full Code:**
 ```js